bhaveshsinghal95182/pollution-flag-backend/README.md

 - **Air Quality Monitoring**: Traditional air quality monitors are often placed away from pollution sources, which can lead to skewed data regarding the impact of specific vehicle types, especially electric vehicles (EVs) versus internal combustion engine (ICE) vehicles.
 This has implications for understanding local air quality improvements due to EV adoption[1](https://www.reddit.com/r/askscience/comments/wgu46r/is_there_any_evidence_that_cities_with_high/).

-## **Application of CNN Models**
+## **Application of DL Models**

-- **Deep Learning for Emission Classification**: CNNs have been applied to classify vehicle emissions based on visual data.
-For example, researchers can use images from traffic cameras or sensors to identify vehicles and predict their emissions profiles.
+- **Deep Learning for Emission Classification**: DLs have been applied to classify vehicle emissions based on big data.
+For example, researchers can use sensors to identify vehicles and predict their emissions profiles.
 This approach can categorize vehicles into "red" or "green" flags based on their emission levels, helping authorities enforce regulations more effectively.

-- **Data-Driven Approaches**: Recent advancements in machine learning, particularly CNNs, enable the analysis of large datasets collected from various sources, including onboard diagnostics and traffic cameras.
+- **Data-Driven Approaches**: Recent advancements in machine learning, particularly CNNs, enable the analysis of large datasets collected from various sources, including onboard diagnostics.
 This allows for more accurate predictions and classifications of vehicle emissions based on real-world driving conditions[5](https://www.reddit.com/r/IAmA/comments/hg9u8s/im_vlad_voroninski_ceo_of_helmai_we_recently/).

 ## **Challenges and Considerations**